Best Black Friday 2022 deals under $100

 Toy deals from DC Comics, Lego and more

-Melissa And Doug On the Go Water Wow!
-Reusable Color with Water Activity Pad: 18% off
+Melissa and Doug On the Go Water Wow!
+Reusable Color with Water Activity Pad: 19% off

 This six-pack of activity pads features watercolor pages that children can color with the easy-to-hold water pen.
 Each pad has four reusable white pages that let the color show up when wet but turn back to white when dry.
 This set is ideal for kids aged 3 to 7.